Kristify/docs/docs/GettingStarted/configuration.md

 # Configuration

-Each shop contains a `config.lua` file, which configues important basics like the private key for refunds or the name.
+Each shop contains a `config.lua` file, which configures important basics like the private key for refunds or the name.

 !!! note
     You can use the [web-configurator](https://kristify.madefor.cc/configurator).
-    It let's you configure Kristify, with a GUI!
+    It lets you configure Kristify, with a GUI!

 Location: `<kristify>/data/config.lua`